Iron: Organometallic compounds

 A landmark in this field was the discovery in 1951 of the remarkably stable sandwich compound ferrocene Fe(C5H5)2, by Pauson and Kealy and independently by Miller and colleagues, whose surprising molecular structure was determined only a year later by Woodward and Wilkinson and Fischer.

 Ferrocene is still one of the most important tools and models in this class.

 Iron-centered organometallic species are used as catalysts.
 The Knölker complex, for example, is a transfer hydrogenation catalyst for ketones.

 Industrial uses

-The iron compounds produced on the largest scale in industry are iron(II) sulfate (FeSO_{4}·7H_{2}O) and iron(III) chloride (FeCl_{3}).
+The iron compounds produced on the largest scale in industry are iron(II) sulfate (FeSO4*7H2O) and iron(III) chloride (FeCl3).
 The former is one of the most readily available sources of iron(II), but is less stable to aerial oxidation than Mohr's salt ((NH4)2Fe(SO4)2*6H2O).
 Iron(II) compounds tend to be oxidized to iron(III) compounds in the air.

 History

 Development of iron metallurgy

 Iron is one of the elements undoubtedly known to the ancient world.
 It has been worked, or wrought, for millennia.
 However, iron artefacts of great age are much rarer than objects made of gold or silver due to the ease with which iron corrodes.
 The technology developed slowly, and even after the discovery of smelting it took many centuries for iron to replace bronze as the metal of choice for tools and weapons.